NotTheUsual/Takeaway/README.md

 # Takeaway

-Will do a takeaway thing.
-It's late on Friday, I'll fix this later.
+Models a system for managing orders at takeaway restaurants.